TACC/containers_at_tacc/docs/containerize-your-code/share_your_image.rst

 By default, the git push command does not transfer tags, so we are explicitly telling git to push the tag we created (0.2) to the remote (origin).

-Now, check the online GitHub repo to make sure your change / tag is there, and check the Docker Hub repo to see if your image is automatically rebuilding.
+Now, check the online GitHub repo to make sure your change / tag is there.

 Other Considerations